 Watch: Amazon Prime

-Why you should watch the series? based on a book written by Philippa Gregory ‘The Spanish Princess’ belongs to the ‘Guilty Pleasure’ wing.
-And does it well, except for a few absurd scenes even on the forgiving scale of the genre.
-If you do not expect too much sophistication from it, you can enjoy a great binge-watching experience.
+Why you should watch the series? based on a book written by Philippa Gregory ‘The Spanish Princess’, belongs to the ‘Guilty Pleasure’ wing, and does it well, except for a few absurd scenes even on the forgiving scale of the genre.
+If you do not expect too much sophistication, then you would enjoy a great binge-watching experience.

 Why you should watch the series?
-‘Isabel’ was a huge success in Spain.
-It was compared by many critically acclaimed series such as “The Tudor Dynasty” and “The Burgas.”
+“Isabel” was a huge success in Spain.
+It was compared to many critically acclaimed series such as “The Tudor Dynasty” and “The Burgas.”
 Isabel’s daughter Juana of Castile, historically known as Joanna the Mad was captured in Vicente Aranda’s 2011 Mad Love.

 Watch: Amazon Prime